Ugochukwuodinaka/International-Trade-And-Finance-Analysis/README.md

 - __Private Capital Flows (% of GDP):__ Movement of private capital in and out of the country, including investments in stocks, bonds and other financial assets, as a percentage of GDP, to show private investors’ confidence in the country’s economy.
 - __Remittances, Inflows (% of GDP):__ Total value of money sent back home by nationals working abroad as a percentage of GDP, which is a major source of income for many developing countries and household income and economic stability.

 This data is for 2019, which may be the latest data published by UNDP.
 The dataset used for this analysis project was sourced from Kaggle.com.
 [Here](https://www.kaggle.com/datasets/elmartini/international-trade-and-finance-data) is a link to the dataset.
+The dataset used for this anaysis can also be downloaded directly from here.